gnuarmeclipse/gnuarmeclipse.github.io-source/pages/plugins/install.md

 ### Compatibility issues

+Please note that starting with 3.1.x, compatibility with Eclipses previous than 4.4 Luna was no longer possible.
+If, for any reason, you need a solution for Eclipse Kepler, you can try the GNU ARM Eclipse Plug-in version 2.12, but please keep in mind that this version is no longer maintained.

-Please note that starting with 1.1.x, compatibility with Eclipses previous than 4.3 Kepler was no longer possible.
+Similarly, starting with 1.1.x, compatibility with Eclipses previous than 4.3 Kepler was no longer possible.
 If, for any reasons, you need a solution for older Eclipse versions, you can try the GNU ARM Eclipse Plug-in version 0.5.5, but please keep in mind that this old version is no longer maintained.

 ## Plug-ins install/update

-The following samples are from Eclipse 4.3 Kepler on OS X. Other platforms may behave slightly different, but the idea is the same.
+The following samples are from a slightly older Eclipse 4.3 Kepler on macOS.
+Other platforms may behave slightly different, but the idea is the same.

-**Warning:** Be sure your Eclipse is 4.3 or later, otherwise the plug-ins will refuse to install, claiming **Missing requirements** and **Cannot satisfy dependency**.
+**Warning:** Be sure your Eclipse is 4.4 Luna SR2 or later, otherwise the plug-ins will refuse to install, claiming **Missing requirements** and **Cannot satisfy dependency**.

 ### The Eclipse Marketplace way